quantavil/AniZen/README.md

 Welcome to AniZen!
 This project is dedicated to providing a seamless experience for anime lovers across the globe.

-## Features
-- Explore an extensive library of anime shows and movies.
-- Rate and review your favorite anime.
-- Join discussions with fellow anime enthusiasts.

 ## Contributing
 We welcome contributions to AniZen!
 Please check our [Contributing Guide](CONTRIBUTING.md) for more information.